helm/helm-www/blog/2019-09-11-migrate-from-helm-v2-to-helm-v3.md

 2019/11/14 15:03:57 v2 release information should only be removed using `helm 2to3` cleanup and when all releases have been migrated over.
 ```

-Check out whether it was succesful:
+Check out whether it was successful:

 ```
 $ helm list